Why Standard Tax Calculators Miss the Point for Capital-Intensive Businesses

 First, input your projected turnover and all running costs excluding capital spend.
 Get your profit before capital expenditure.

 Second, input your planned capital spend for the year.
 The calculator should apply 100% AIA to qualifying plant and machinery.
-It should also handle the restricted AIA for cars (only certain low-emission cars qualify for 100% first year allowances; most cars go into the main pool at 18% writing down allowance).
+It should also handle the restricted AIA for cars (only certain low-emission cars qualify for 100% first year allowances; most cars go into the main pool at 14% writing down allowance, reduced from 18% from 6 April 2026 for income tax and 1 April 2026 for corporation tax).

 Third, the calculator should model both structures with the correct tax rates and thresholds for the current tax year.
-For the sole trader, that means income tax at 20%, 40%, and 45% plus Class 4 NIC at 9% and 2%.
+For the sole trader, that means income tax at 20%, 40%, and 45% plus Class 4 NIC at 6% and 2% (from 6 April 2024).
 For the limited company, that means corporation tax at 19%, marginal relief up to 26.5%, and the main rate of 25%.

 Fourth, the calculator must model the extraction strategy for the limited company.
 A salary of £12,570 is standard, but if you have other income or a working spouse, the optimal salary changes.
 Dividends should be modelled up to the basic rate band, with the £500 dividend allowance applied.